 - Verify SSL Certificate: Use this option to enable or disable SSL Certificate verification on the asset.
 When enabled, Safeguard for Privileged Passwords compares the signing authority of the certificate presented by the asset to the certificates in the Trusted Certificates store every time Safeguard for Privileged Passwords connects to the asset.
 Trust must be established for Safeguard for Privileged Passwords to manage the asset.
 For Safeguard for Privileged Passwords to verify an SSL certificate, you must add the asset's signing authority certificate to the Trusted Certificates store.
-Only clear the Verify SSL Certificate in Safeguard for Privileged Passwords's Trust of the asset's to establish trust with the asset's certificate in Safeguard for Privileged Passwords's Trusted Certificates store.
+Only clear the Verify SSL Certificate option if you do not want to establish trust with the asset's certificate in Safeguard for Privileged Passwords's Trusted Certificates store.
 One Identity does not recommend disabling this option in production environments. - Workstation ID: Specify the configured workstation ID, if applicable.
 This option is for IBM i systems. - Instance: Specify the Instance name if you have configured multiple instances of a SQL Server on this asset.
 If you have configured a default (unnamed) instance of the SQL Server on the host, you need to provide the IP address and port number. - 5.
 Click OK. - 6.
 If asked to Verify Host Authenticity, click Yes to accept the SSH Key for the host.